anatoliifrolov/postgres-cxx-client/README.md

 The library provides the all-in-one header file "postgres/Postgres.h", the one with forward declarations - "postgres/Fwd.h", and also every class that is a part of a public API has its own header which you can include.
-It is strongly discouraged to declare any of the library types in your project's code.
+It is strongly discouraged to declare any of the library types in your project code.
 Include the "postgres/Fwd.h" instead when you need just a declaration, say in a function signature.
 If compilation time is not a paramount concern use the "postgres/Postgres.h" in implementation,